American football: Complementary national leagues

-The original XFL was created in 2001 by Vince McMahon and lasted for only one season.
+The original XFL, created in 2001 by WWE co-founder Vince McMahon, lasted for only one season.
 Despite television contracts with NBC and UPN, and high expectations, the XFL suffered from low quality of play and poor reception for its use of tawdry professional wrestling gimmicks, which caused initially high ratings and attendance to collapse.
+The United Football League (UFL) began in 2009 but folded after suspending its 2012 season after having lost $120 million over just three seasons.
+Another spring league, the Alliance of American Football lasted less than one season, unable to keep investors.

-The XFL was rebooted in 2020.
-However, after only five weeks of play, the league's operations slowly came to a close due to the ongoing COVID-19 pandemic, and filed for bankruptcy on April 13.
-The United Football League (UFL) began in 2009 but folded after suspending its 2012 season amid declining interest and lack of major television coverage.
-The Alliance of American Football lasted less than one season, unable to keep investors.
+The XFL was rebooted in 2020; after only five weeks of play, the league's operations slowly came to a close due to the ongoing COVID-19 pandemic, The league filed for bankruptcy on April 13 and was purchased by actor and professional wrestler Dwayne "The Rock" Johnson, along with longtime business partner and ex-wife Dany Garcia.
+A revived United States Football League began play in 2022 and quickly faced immediate competition from the XFL, which resumed play in 2023.
+The two leagues merged following the 2023 season, forming a new United Football League (UFL).

 International play

 American football leagues exist throughout the world, but the game has yet to achieve the international success and popularity of baseball and basketball.
-It is not an Olympic sport, but it was a demonstration sport at the 1932 Summer Olympics.
 At the international level, Canada, Mexico, and Japan are considered to be second-tier, while Austria, Germany, and France would rank among a third tier.
 These countries rank far below the United States, which is dominant at the international level.